asleepysamurai/trashpanda-view-engines/README.md

-Collection of TrashPanda ready rendering engines.
+Collection of wrapped view engines that cannot be directly used with TrashPanda